 Alabama Butterfly Atlas

-Butterfly: Wingspan: 2½ - 3¾ inches (6.3 - 9.5 cm).
-The upperside is bright orange with black markings; there are 3 black-encircled white dots on the forewing edge.
-The underside is brown; the forewing has orange at its base; both wings have elongated, iridescent silver spots.
-Females are darker above and have heavier black markings.
+Butterfly: Wingspan: 2½ - 3¾ inches (6.3 - 9.5 cm) UPPERSIDE (dorsal) Bright orange with variable black markings; three black-encircled white dots on upper forewing edge.
+Female somewhat darker and more heavily marked.
+UNDER SURFACE (ventral) Brown; forewing with orange at base; many elongated, iridescent silver spots.
+Forewings long and pointed.

 ID Tip: Elongated silver spots on underside are distinctive.

-Egg: Yellowish, ribbed and oblong in shape.
-Laid singly on leavese and tendrils of host plant.
-Sometimes laid on other plants near host plant.
+Egg: Yellowish; ribbed; oblong in shape.
+Laid singly on leaves and tendrils of host plant (or nearby).

-Chrysalis: Elongated, curved; mottled beige in color.
+Chrysalis: Mottled beige; elongated, curved.
 Resembles a dead, curled leaf.

 Gulf Fritillaries are not tolerant of freezing weather, so each year they recolonize most of Alabama after wintering further south.
 By late summer, they are common butterflies in virtually every county.
 When day lengths shorten in the fall, massive flights occur as northern butterflies travel through Alabama to the Gulf coast and southward into Florida.